phantomcyber/phantom-community-projects/Playbooks/COVID-19_IOC_Use_Case/readme.md

 - fileHashMd5
 - sourceAddress

 If matches are found the playbook will add the matched indicators to HUD Cards by category (URLs, Hashes, IPs, Domains).
 Additionally, an artifact field "covid_related = yes" will be added to the artifact from where the indicator came.
-The artifact field will allow upstream playbooks to easily discern whether the event contains COVID related malicious indicators by searching for artifacts with **artifact:*.cef.codid_related = yes**.
+This new artifact field will allow upstream playbooks to easily discern whether the event contains COVID related malicious indicators by searching for artifacts with **artifact:*.cef.covid_related = yes**.

 ### How to install it?